juanelfers/cedar-login/README.md

 ### Ready to use

-You don't really need to run the application locally!
+You don't need to run the application locally!
 It's already uploaded so you can check it out.
 Visit it a https://cedar-login.vercel.app/

-Or you can follow this instructions to test it in your invoronment:
+Or you can follow this instructions to test it in your environment:

 ## Getting Started